mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 28 May 2025

-- The average temperature today is 19.97˚C,
+- The average temperature today is 19.72˚C,
-- With highs of 20.29˚C and lows of 19.41˚C,
+- With highs of 20.29˚C and lows of 19.28˚C,
-- It may feel like 19.25˚C with scattered clouds
+- It may feel like 19˚C with few clouds
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 5.66m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 47%
+- The pressure is 1019hPa and humidity is 48%
 - The sun will rise at 03:58 and set at 20:13

 <!-- weather_marker ends -->